Streamlined Contact Management for Busy Healthcare Teams

 contacts centralized per account

-Replaced multi-step navigation with instant search and filtering
+Replaced multi-step navigation with a single searchable system

 Connect